Mohamed-Elmz/Quora_Sincerity_Classification/README.md

 In this project, we perform data exploration and various data normalization tasks to ensure that we begin with good-quality data.
 Next, we utilize NLP techniques and insights for further processing.
 After processing, we begin feature extraction using the traditional and advanced models.
 Finally, we train and evaluate a variety of classifiers.
 Throughout the project, we face many technical changes which serve as a great base for learning and problem-solving.

+# More About the Dataset

+Some characteristics that can signify that a question is insincere:

+1) Has a non-neutral tone
+- Has an exaggerated tone to underscore a point about a group of people
+- Is rhetorical and meant to imply a statement about a group of people

+2) Is disparaging or inflammatory
+- Suggests a discriminatory idea against a protected class of people, or seeks confirmation of a stereotype
+- Makes disparaging attacks/insults against a specific person or group of people
+- Based on an outlandish premise about a group of people
+- Disparages against a characteristic that is not fixable and not measurable

+3) Isn't grounded in reality
+- Based on false information, or contains absurd assumptions
+- Uses sexual content for shock value, and not to seek genuine answers